SOlsson91/nvim/README.md

-# NVIM
+# Neovim
-*Will probobly take the place of my vim repo.
-To see the vim repo go check* [Github](https://github.com/SOlsson91/vim)
+[Github](https://github.com/SOlsson91/vim)

 My personal development enviroment.
-I use it for coding:

-    C++
-    Python
-    HTML/CSS
-    C#

-If you wish to symlinc between git folder and nvim settings to the following:

-ln -s ~/Documents/Code/nvim ~/.config
+Can always use `ln -s` to link the directory to the .config folder if cloned elsewhere